piotrgrota/pgrota.github.io/_posts/2020-04-28-AWS-Stream-Application.md

 ## Problem:

-How we can Analyze data in real time with AWS ?
+How we can Analyze Real Time Data with AWS ?

 <b>Use case: </b>